7 steps for creating great PowerPoint presentations

 Compared with presenting a laundry list of ideas, MECE is a way to group them in a way that covers all relevant points without overlap.
 Using MECE to organize and group your ideas ensures a logically sound argument, while making the information easier for your audience to absorb.

-3. Write your action titles
+Step 2: Write your action titles

-4. Use a clean layout and formatting
+Step 3: Use a clean layout and formatting

-When creating slides, it is crucial to avoid overcrowding them with excessive information or elements that can create visual confusion.
-One way to approach this is to visualize your slide as a table, laying out elements in columns and rows.
-Commonly used slide layouts consist of either two to three or four quadrants, depending on the nature of the content and the desired visual representation.
-You’ll also want to consider:
+Whether you adhere to a strict rule or not, it is crucial when creating presentation slides to avoid overcrowding them with excessive information or elements that can create visual confusion.
+You can approach this by visualizing your slide as a table, laying out elements in columns and rows.

 • The rule of thirds: Placing elements at one-third or two-thirds from the edge of the slide, and particularly where these gridlines intersect, is a universal rule for building a visually appealing slide.